corinwagen/presto/scripts/remd_par_readme.md

    - `--maxtemp`: maximum trajectory temperature in K
    - `--trajs`: number of trajectories
    - `--swap`: length of swap interval in fs (default 2000)
+   - `--spawn`: initiate REMD run from REMD and trajectory checkpoint files

    Run `$ python run_remd_par.py --help` for more details and options.
 2. `scripts/run_traj_temp.py`: auxiliary script to run individual trajectories, not intended to be called alone